 NOTE: If the audio was already heavily compressed, converting it to one of the “okay formats” really does NOT magically restore the information already lost during the original compression.
 No point trying that.

-1 The (usually default in MP3 encoders) joint-stereo encoding is tailored for usage with music audio, where both channels usually contain almost the same signal.
+1 The joint-stereo encoding – which is commonly used by default in MP3 encoders – is tailored for usage with music audio, where both channels usually contain almost the same signal.
 Using joint-stereo encoding for telephony stereo, where each channel contains completely different signal (when one side speaks, the other side is silent) actually cripples the audio further.

 Quality of the actual audio content is just as important as the technical quality.